SUD592001/WaterYouDoing/README.md

-# Water U Doing
+# Water You Doing?

-A Boilermake VIII project.
+A web app that focuses on bringing awareness to water conservation by using a competition model that allows people to compete for who conserves the most water.